lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518210859](https://github.com/lm3nitro/Projects/assets/55665256/d1f839c6-d88e-407a-aa9b-67138b2f3c7a)

-I then took a look at one of the pcaps in wireshark to see the traffic:
+I then looked at one of the pcaps in wireshark to see the traffic:

 ![Pasted image 20240518210337](https://github.com/lm3nitro/Projects/assets/55665256/6c8fcbb9-fb8e-44fd-9272-5c3b72168d0f)

 ### Summary:

 I really enjoyed using and exploring the features that Ntopng had to offer.
 In doing this project, I was able to familiarize myself with real-time network traffic monitoring and analysis and better understand how network monitoring can be an effective part of network defense.
-By monitoring this vulernable host, I was able to run a vulenrabilty scan, export the report on the scan and gain visibility into the CVEs.
+By monitoring this vulnerable host, I was able to run a vulnerability scan, export the report on the scan and gain visibility into the CVEs.
 Ntopng also allowed me to gain a closer look at the incoming and outgoing traffic from the network.
 This visibility provided information on the communicating hosts and any potential scans that might occur from the outside.
 I was also able to learn the following:

 + Learned how normal network traffic behaves and how deviations from this norm (such as sudden spikes in traffic or unusual protocols) might indicate a potential security incident.
 + By using the geo map feature, I was able to track traffic back to its geographical origin, gaining insight into whether traffic is coming from legitimate or suspicious locations.
-+ I was able to monitor bandwidth usage, whoch helped identify inefficient use of network resources, which could improve overall network performance.
++ I was able to monitor bandwidth usage, which helped identify inefficient use of network resources, which could improve overall network performance.

 Overall, I highly recommend Ntopng for those who want an easy-to-use, powerful tool for monitoring, securing, and optimizing their network infrastructure.